yukitsuji/Traffic_Signs_Recognition_cnn/README.md

         return images
 ```

-## how to set up the training, validation and testing data for the model.
+## Step 4: How to set up the training, validation and testing data for the model.

 Like this paper : http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf,